 During the naming process it is important to make sure the names being considered are also available as a domain and register that domain as soon as possible.
-In addition, one should consider registering its similar variants and different extensions such as mycompany.com, mycompany. com, mycompany. net, mycompany. biz, etc. This critical step will help protect each company's online identity.
+In addition, one should consider registering its similar variants and different extensions like mycompany.com, mycompany.net, mycompany.biz, etc. This critical step will help protect each company's online identity.

 Each entity type has its own strengths and weaknesses that should be taken into consideration.
 Business formations come in many different shapes and sizes.
-A choice should be made depending on the client's needs, within their short and long-term goals.
+A choice should be made depending on your specific needs, within your short and long-term goals.